 - Reliability and safety.

-Takeaway #3: Machine learning can solve the right complex user problems through understanding data
+Takeaway #3: Machine learning can solve complex user problems by understanding data

 Machine learning (ML) can be used to analyze data and drive better decision-making and outcomes.
 When it comes to solving user problems, it’s important to understand that data and the specific problems that need solving.

 AI and ML shouldn’t be incorporated into solving user problems for the sake of it.
 Instead, PMs need to focus on the problems that would be difficult to solve with, for example, traditional programming.
 ML is a learning system and can adapt to trends as new data comes in, which means being able to distinguish between automation problems and learning problems.

 ML models are being used to parse through large amounts of complex data and feedback to identify sentiments; like how users are feeling about emerging products, topics, and themes to help highlight actionable insights.

 Good data is, of course, key to getting the most accurate results, which includes having clean, labeled and anonymized data - and having enough of it.